bart747/mysite/content/blog/maintainable-ui.md

 A grid system with only 4 classes: <code>.row, .half, .third, .quarter</code>, is often enough.

-Having 3&ndash;4 font sizes is enough.
+Having 3–5 font sizes is enough.

 Building a gallery based on halves and quarters, or rule of thirds gives enough flexibility.

-Your article page doesn't need a three column version.
+Your article page doesn't need a three–column version.

 One media-object layout with extra modifier classes is better than a few completely different ones.
 Mod classes are something like this: <code>.photo-big,